EvilFreelancer/alpine-apache-php7/README.md

  && chown -R apache:apache /app
 ```

-If you want install some additional extension which not in list:
+If you want install some additional extension which not already installed:

 ```
 FROM evilfreelancer/alpine-apache-php7